Python Essentials

 • re.findall(): It is like re.search, but it finds all the matches anywhere in the string.
 It returns a list or tuples.

-Their differences are outlined here
+Their differences from the docs are outlined here.

-They all return a re.Match object:
+They all return a re.Match object.

 There are functions for the re.Match object.